oddcommit/gmail-noti/README.md

     3 Open a browser tab for `chrome://extensions` and turn on the developer mode
     5. Point the browse button to the root/build directory

-### Contributing

-Make sure you build is green before you contribute your pull request.

-### License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.